 If you can help source memories, photos, newspaper articles or other items relating to the Special Exhibition – Artists of the Arthurs Creek District 1953 – 1970, please get in touch via the Contact Us page.

-With its rolling hills and beautiful natural and pastoral landscapes it is no surprise that Arthurs Creek has been home to many artists over the years.
+With rolling hills and beautiful natural and pastoral landscapes it is no surprise that Arthurs Creek and the surrounding districts have been home to many artists over the years.

 John Loxton (1903 – 1969)